mebusy/notes/dev_notes/Algorithm_On_Strings.md

  - If L ≥ |S|, cyclic shifts of length L sort the same way as cyclic shifts of length |S|

+## Initialization

+ - initialization phase of suffix array construction
+    - sorting of the single character of the initial string
+    - computing equivalence classes of those characters

+### Sorting single characters

+ - Alphabet Σ has |Σ| different characters
+ - Use counting sort to compute **order** of characters
+    - we will use couting sort twice in the construction of the suffix array
+        - in initialization phase , and in the transfer phase

+ - integer counting sort recap
+    - input array: integer array A
+    - using an extra array C
+        - C initialized as the array  which element C[i] means the number of the element class which equals *i* in A.
+        - then the element of C turns into the next position to element class *i* in output array B
+            - from 1 to n-1, C[i] = C[i-1] + C[i]
+            - C[5] = 9  means last *5* is in position 9-1 = 8
+        - sorting
+            - a = a[i] ; dest_pos= C[a]-1 ; C[a]-=1 ; B[dest_pos] = a ;

+ - Pseudo code for sorting characters.
+    - take string as input
+    - return the order of the characters of that string as the output